7 Enhancements To the Prosci Methodology in 2021

 As mentioned above, the simple but powerful ADKAR Blueprint may be the only plan you need in certain cases.
 However, most of the time, you will select from role-based and activity-based Core Plans—Sponsor Plan, People Manager Plan, Communications Plan and Training Plan—to meet your unique project’s requirements.
 You may also add Extend Plans, such as the Resistance Management Plan, Change Agent Network Plan, Sustainment Plan, and others.
 Note that we renamed some plans to make them more consistent with role names and to align with our people-focused language.

-The Prosci Methodology is Better Than Ever
+The Prosci Methodology

 What you already know about people, change and results hasn't changed.
 How you activate it has improved.
 The enhanced Prosci Methodology is still based on the largest body of knowledge on change management in the world.
 More than two decades of research continues to inform the ADKAR Model, ABCs of Sponsorship, and CLARC Roles of People Managers.
 The value proposition of change management remains steadfast and true: We capture the people-dependent portion of project ROI by driving adoption and usage.
 And Prosci will always be committed to creating unforgettable experiences that equip people to achieve more successful change.